 In September 2004, she became director of the Ballet School.

-Admitted to the Ballet School of the Opéra national de Paris in 1973, she is 18 when she entered the Corps de Ballet.
+Admitted to the Paris Opera Ballet School in 1973, she is 18 when she entered the Corps de Ballet.
 Promoted to “Coryphée” in 1984, to “Sujet” in 1985, to “Première danseuse” in 1989, she is finally nominated “Danseuse Etoile” in 1993.
 Favorite soloist for Jerome Robbins’ ballets (In the Night, En Sol, Dances at a Gathering, The Concert and The Four Seasons), she danced in works by George Balanchine, Serge Lifar, Harald Lander, Maurice Béjart, Roland Petit, Jiri Kylián… from the Paris Opera repertoire and also participated in creations by Twyla Tharp, Odile Duboc, William Forsythe, Angelin Preljocaj, Jean-Claude Gallotta, Mats Ek, José Montalvo… She has been decorated “Chevalier” of the National Order of Merit.

 Carole Arbo has been teaching at the Opera Ballet School since 2001.

-Fabienne Cerutti entered the Ballet School of the Opéra national de Paris in 1971.
+Fabienne Cerutti entered the Paris Opera Ballet School in 1971.
 Hired in the Corps de Ballet in 1977, she was promoted to “Sujet” in 1982.
 During her years at the Opera, she was taught by Serge Peretti, Christiane Vaussard, Rita Thalia, Jacqueline Moreau… Her repertoire ranges from classical to more contemporary works.
-Thus she performed the main roles in Nutcracker, the Sleeping Beauty, Swan Lake, La fille mal gardée and danced in Precipice by Alvin Ailey, Voluntaries by Glen Tetley, Tanz Schul by Jiří Kylián, Midsummer Night's Dream by John Neumeier… She also danced as Terpsichore along with Rudolf Nureyev in Apollon Musagete by Balanchine.
+Thus she performed the main roles in The Nutcracker, The Sleeping Beauty, Swan Lake, La Fille mal gardée and danced in Precipice by Alvin Ailey, Voluntaries by Glen Tetley, Tanz Schul by Jiří Kylián, A Midsummer Night's Dream by John Neumeier… She also danced as Terpsichore along with Rudolf Nureyev in Apollon Musagete by Balanchine.

 Fabienne Cerutti has been teaching at the Opera Ballet School since 1998.

-Géraldine Wiart has been in charge of the 6-month training program of the Ballet School of the Opéra national de Paris since 2009.
+Géraldine Wiart has been in charge of the 6-month training program of the Paris Opera ballet School since 2009.

-Muriel Hallé was admitted to the Ballet School of the Opéra national de Paris in 1975 and continued her training at the National Conservatoire of Paris.
+Muriel Hallé was admitted to the Paris Opera Ballet School in 1975 and continued her training at the National Conservatoire of Paris.
 Admitted to the Corps de Ballet in 1982, she is promoted to “Coryphée” in 1986, then to “Sujet” in 1988.
 Muriel Hallé participated – until 2006 – in many productions of the repertoire, creations and tours of the Opera Ballet in France and abroad.
 Thus she was entrusted with soloist roles in ballets by Nureyev (The Sleeping Beauty, Swan Lake, Don Quixote, La Bayadère, Cinderella, Raymonda, Romeo and Juliet), Balanchine (The Four Temperaments) and Lifar (Suite en blanc) and was also given parts in ballets by Jerome Robbins (The Concert), Maurice Béjart (Le Concours) and Pierre Lacotte (Paquita).
 She also danced roles for “Etoile” during the 1997 season at the English National Ballet.
-Muriel Hallé is choreologist, graduated from the Benesh dance notation master class at the CNSMDP and is teaching dance notation at the Ballet School of the Opéra national de Paris.
+Muriel Hallé is choreologist, graduated from the Benesh dance notation master class at the CNSMDP and is teaching dance notation at the Paris Opera Ballet School.

-After having been the teacher of the 6 months training program for two years, Muriel Hallé has been teaching at the Ballet School of the Opéra national de Paris since 2008.
+After having been the teacher of the 6 months training program for two years, Muriel Hallé has been teaching at the Paris Opera Ballet School since 2008.

 Admitted in the Paris Opera Corps de Ballet in 1979 after winning the National Conservatoire first Prize, she was promoted to “Coryphée” in 1983, then to “Sujet” in 1987.
 She took part in all major productions of the repertoire and was given soloist roles in ballets by Nureyev, Serge Lifar, Jerome Robbins… and danced parts for “Etoile” including in The Nutcracker (in both Nureyev and Neumeier’s versions).
 She created ballets by Maguy Marin, David Parsons, Merce Cunningham, Jiří Kylián, Paul Taylor, Daniel Larrieu, Jean-Claude Gallotta.
 In September 2004, she was the sole performer in Véronique Doisneau, the creation by Jérôme Bel.
 After the Palais Garnier, this piece of work will be subsequently performed in many countries.